HNC has been archived

 Capsule

-Another option is to create in-house tools or use original scripts, but the balance with maintenance costs needs to be considered.
+There are also options such as creating in-house tools or using original scripts, but the balance with maintenance costs needs to be considered.

 Conclusion

-- As a short-term measure, we recommend that you immediately switch to a separate registry such as ECR.
+• As a short-term measure, we recommend immediate migration to separate registries such as ECR.

 We ask that those who use HNC take action and share information.